 Agricultural (Non-Real Estate) Loans.
-The Company's portfolio of agricultural (non-real estate) loans, including loans covered by FDIC loss share agreements, includes loans for financing agricultural production, including loans to businesses or individuals engaged in the production of timber, poultry, livestock or crops.
-The Company's agricultural (non-real estate) loans are generally secured by farm machinery, livestock, crops, vehicles or other agri-related collateral.
+The Company's portfolio of agricultural (non-real estate) loans includes loans for financing agricultural production, including loans to businesses or individuals engaged in the production of timber, poultry, livestock or crops.
+The Company's agricultural (non-real estate) loans are generally secured by farm machinery, livestock, crops, vehicles or other agricultural-related collateral.
 A portion of the Company's portfolio of agricultural (non-real estate) loans is comprised of loans to individuals which would normally be characterized as consumer loans but for the fact that the individual borrowers are primarily engaged in the production of timber, poultry, livestock or crops.